Engineering Insight Architecture Best Practices ~10 min read

 With this mental model, you can confidently explore even advanced Rust, while keeping your understanding grounded and practical.

 CocoIndex is an open source project built on Rust.
-Rust is the number one choice for any modern data engine.
-If this article is helpful to you, please drop star โญ at GitHub to support this project.
+Rust is the number one choice for any modern data engine, and these ownership and access ideas underpin how CocoIndex handles type-guided serialization and its internal storage.
+If this article is helpful to you, please drop a star ⭐ at GitHub to support this project.